Teacher Education in France

 - Entry fees for all course-related tours and activities

-- Authentic French dinner on the day of arrival and departure
+- Authentic French welcome and farewell dinners on the day of arrival and departure

 - Emergency medical insurance with CISI